darrengor/practice/content/pages/index.md

       text: ''
       color: text-dark
     subtitle: ''
-    text: "#### Experience\n\nI have been in private practice as a clinical psychologist for over 14 years, currently seeing clients in Malvern .\_\n\nPrior to qualifying as a Clinical Psychologist, I obtained qualifications in Speech and Hearing Therapy and Social Work. \_I have a special Interest in perinatal work .\_\n\nIn terms of individual adult therapy, \_I deal with a range of issues such as stress, depression, anxiety, adjustment, life transitions, grief and loss as well as relationship difficulties.
+    text: "#### **My Experience**\n\nI have been in private practice as a clinical psychologist for over 14 years, currently seeing clients in Malvern .\_\n\nPrior to qualifying as a Clinical Psychologist, I obtained qualifications in Speech and Hearing Therapy and Social Work. \_I have a special Interest in perinatal work .\_\n\nIn terms of individual adult therapy, \_I deal with a range of issues such as stress, depression, anxiety, adjustment, life transitions, grief and loss as well as relationship difficulties.
 I also work with difficulties that stem from childhood with a focus on making links to bring about change in order to participate in life in a fuller, more authentic way.\_\n\nI \_offer parent-infant psychotherapy, play therapy for children and under 5 therapy, aiming to understand conscious and unconscious communications and behaviours with presentations such as separation anxiety, sadness, angry behaviour etc in order to facilitate change, support the child's development and promote the parent-child bond.\_\n\nI provide perinatal counselling, which includes fertility difficulties, pregnancy related issues, preparation for childbirth, processing difficult or traumatic experiences related to childbirth.
 I also help women and couples who are faced with fetal anomalies during pregnancy or diagnoses of genetic conditions in early childhood.
 I provide counselling for the devastating experience of miscarriage and loss and I also offer counselling for postnatal challenges including the transition into parenthood.
 I draw on parent-infant psychotherapy to assist parents who are experiencing various difficulties in relation to their babies, aiming to promote the parent-child attachment and support the baby's development.\_\n\nI am part of the antenatal & postnatal psychology network.
 For more information please follow this link:\_<https://www.antenatalandpostnatalpsychology.com.au/beverley-marcus.html>\n\nBased on clinical experience, I \_have written a psychologically focused children's book titled “The Storm Inside Katie” that highlights the idea of helping children manage difficult feelings through characters that are easy to relate to for both parents and children.\n"
     actions: []
     media:
       type: ImageBlock